-D. CONNECTING BATTERIES 57
+D. CONNECTING BATTERIES IN THE BATTERY COMPARTMENT 53

 - 1. Batteries weigh up to 55 lbs.
+(25 kg).
 Take care to avoid injury when lifting. - 2.
-Always wear rubber gloves and safety glasses when you handle batteries. - 3 Before working with batteries, remove all metal effects, such as necklaces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short.
+Keep batteries upright. - 3.
+Always wear rubber gloves and safety glasses when you handle batteries. - Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short. - 5.

-I. Replacing the Batteries

-- I. Lift batteries into battery compartment. - 2.
-Attach the battery harness to the battery post.
-Connect red to the positive terminal and black to the negative terminal. - 3.
-Cover the battery posts with insulating caps on the harness.

 Connect and disconnect battery cables with caution.
-Do this for each battery.
-Tighten all terminal fasteners using two 1/2" box end wrenches to 60 in-lbs (6.8 N.m).
-Never make direct contact across both battery terminals, as an explosion may occur.
-A spark may result in an explosion and/or fire resulting in severe injury or death.
+Connect the red lead to the positive terminal and the black lead to the negative terminal.
+Do this for each battery. - 6.
+Tighten all terminal fasteners using two 1/2" box end wrenches to 60 in-lbs (6.8 N.m). - 7.
+Place the battery compartment lid on power base. - 8.
+To charge batteries, use the off-board charger by plugging off-board charger plug into the off-board charger socket.

-E. BATTERY MAINTENANCE 58
+E. BATTERY MAINTENANCE